About

 My research focuses on ways to improve criminal justice and education policy, leveraging quasi-experimental, experimental, and structural modeling methods.
 My work has recently been published in Nature, the Journal of Human Capital, the Journal of Policy Analysis and Management, and the Journal of Quantitative Criminology.

-My criminal justice research portfolio also includes research on the effects of policing on crime (e.g., gang takedowns, community policing initiatives, focused deterrence, and officer arrest decisions), prison programming (e.g., the “Thinking for a Change” program), and crime prevention through environmental design (e.g., streetlighting and art initiatives).
-My education research portfolio includes research on the effects of different high school curricula for non-college bound students (e.g., career and technical education) and programs to help high school students that are well-behind grade level (e.g., two-on-one peer tutoring and education technology platforms).
+My criminal justice research portfolio includes research on the effects of parole supervision (e.g., early release, parole conditions, and officer effects), prison programing (e.g., cognitive behavioral therapy and violence prevention programs), policing (e.g., gang takedowns, community policing, focused deterrence, and officer arrest decisions), and crime prevention through environmental design (e.g., streetlighting and art initiatives).
+My education research portfolio includes research on the effects of high school curricula (e.g., career and technical education and general education) and high school tutoring programs (e.g., two-on-one peer tutoring and education technology platforms).